Somerville station: History

 In 2004, the station's parking lot was expanded, toward the two railroad tracks, from the south side, to include parking for another 68 cars.
 These spaces are no longer available as a construction project is in progress.

 At some point, the stationhouse and the train tracks were on the same level.
 An historical photo of the Somerville station with the tracks in front of it can be seen in the Arcadia Publishing historical photo book Somerset County in Postcards, by Alan A. Siegel, Somerset County Historical Society (ISBN 0-7385-0078-X).

 In 2009, a reconstruction project began at the station to install high-level platforms and make the station handicap accessible.
 This project includes new ramps, renovations to the existing tunnel, rehabilitation of the existing freight elevator shafts, a new tunnel headhouse, and demolition of the two existing waiting rooms.
 It was announced on December 1, 2010 that the high level platforms would open on Tuesday, December 7, 2010 to allow for demolition of the low level platforms and continued platform construction.
 The historic station depot is being kept.

 Starting January 12, 2015, NJ Transit Raritan Valley Line started Midtown Direct service between New York City and Somerville and its surrounding area.

 Station layout

-The station has two high-level side platforms.
+The station has two high-level side platforms serving two tracks.
+Both are 710 ft long and can accommodate eight cars.